badjano/Favourites/README.md

 - Create multiple categories to organize different types of assets
 - Drag items between categories to reorganize
 - Use descriptive category names for better organization

+### Migration from Old System
+If you were using the previous version with ScriptableObject storage:
+- Go to `Tools > Favourites > Migrate from ScriptableObject` to transfer your existing favourites
+- After migration, you can safely delete the old ScriptableObject assets
+- Your favourites will now be stored in the persistent data path for each user

+### Data Management
+- **View Data Location**: `Tools > Favourites > Show Data Location`
+- **Clear All Favourites**: `Tools > Favourites > Clear All Favourites`
+- Data is stored at: `{Application.persistentDataPath}/FavouritesData.json`

 ## Requirements